rackerlabs/rackspace-how-to/content/cloud-servers/paypal-requiring-tls-12.md

 ### <a id="debian7">Debian 7</a>

-Customers running Debian 7 should not need to take action as the OS comes with TLS 1.2 configured by default.
+If you are running Debian 7, you should not need to take action because the OS comes with TLS 1.2 configured by default.

 ### <a id="windows2012">Windows Server 2012</a>